rmedinahu/rmedinahu.github.io/cs451/course-info/2017-spring-451-schedule.md

 2. Create the view using one of the class based views noted above.

-3. Create html (template) for page.
+3. Create html (template) for page then assign file name to view.

-4. Devise url pattern for the page then point it to view.
+4. Devise url pattern then point it to view.

 5. Test your url.